ubc-library-rc/intro-git/content/03_sync.md

 #### Step 3: Configure Access Token on GitHub
 {: .no_toc}

 You can use token-based authentication in place of a password when performing Git operations.
-Github currently supports two types of personal access tokens: fine-grained personal access tokens and personal access tokens (classic).
+GitHub currently supports two types of personal access tokens: fine-grained personal access tokens and personal access tokens (classic).
 They recommend using fine-grained tokens whenever possible.

 In the first step, we will create a personal Access Token on GitHub.
 Follow these steps to create one for your GitHub account: